Strata of discriminantal arrangements: Preliminaries

-If an arrangement $\A=\{W_1,...,W_N\}$ in $\CC^k$ is {\it generic} then the finite subset in $\CC^k$ consisting of 0-dimensional strata has cardinality $N \choose k$ and its elements are in one to one correspondence with the subsets of $[1,...,N]$ having cardinality $k$.
+If an arrangement $\A=\{W_1,...,W_N\}$ in $\CC^k$ is {\it in the general position} then the finite subset in $\CC^k$, consisting of 0-dimensional strata, has cardinality $N \choose k$ and its elements are in one to one correspondence with the subsets of $\{1,...,N\}$ having cardinality $k$.